olte0001/InventoryEaseApp/README.md

 - **ZXing (Barcode Library)**
 - **Android SDK**
 - **PrintHelper API**
-## Setting up Spring Boot (with Docker Desktop in IntelliJ IDEA)
+## Setting up Spring Boot and Docker (with Windows Subsystem for Linux, Docker Desktop, IntelliJ IDEA and pgAdmin Desktop already installed)
+- **Open Project**: In IntelliJ IDEA, open the "InventoryEase" folder: InventoryEaseApp > backend > InventoryEase
+- **Set PostgreSQL Database**: In the docker-compose.yml, change the credentials of 'POSTGRES_DB', 'POSTGRES_PASSWORD' and 'POSTGRES_USER' to your corresponding database, user and password.
-- **Build Project**: In the IntelliJ IDEA, enter "./gradlew build -t test"
+- **Build Project**: In the IntelliJ IDEA terminal, enter "./gradlew build -t test"
-- **Build Docker container**: In the IntelliJ IDEA, enter "docker-compose up --build"
+- **Build and Run Docker container**: In the IntelliJ IDEA terminal, enter "docker-compose up --build"
+- **Connect pgAdmin with Dockerized PostgreSQL**:
+    - In pgAdmin, right-click Servers > Create > Server and name it.
+    - In the Connection tab, insert "127.0.0.1" for the address as were using WSL, your database for maintenance database, your database username for the username and your password for password.
+Make sure to toggle on "Save password?".
+Click "Save".
+- **Restore PostgreSQL database**:
+    - In bash terminal, navigate to the "InventoryEaseApp" folder
+    - In bash terminal, enter the following command to copy the included backup.sql into the running postgres container "docker cp backup.sql inventoryease-postgres-1:/backup.sql"
+    - In the bash terminal, enter the following command to open a terminal session in the running postgres container "docker exec -it inventoryease-postgres-1 bash"
+    - In the bash terminal, enter the following command to restore the data "psql -U your_user -d your_db -f /backup.sql".
+Don't forget to replace "your_user" and "your_db" with your own credentials.

 ## Team Members
 - Qirong Chen (041072747)
 - Iulia Oltean (041117567)